EmiFej/DRB-OSeMOSYS-model/README.md

 [![DOI](https://zenodo.org/badge/636122125.svg)](https://zenodo.org/badge/latestdoi/636122125)

 # Paper supporting files
-This repository contains the data, model and solver needed to replicate the modelling efforts conducted for the paper titled: "**Aligning the Western Balkans power sectors with the European Green Deal**, DOI 10.1088/2515-7620/ad8ca4"
+This repository contains the data, model and solver needed to replicate the modelling efforts conducted for the paper titled: "**Aligning the Western Balkans power sectors with the European Green Deal**", DOI 10.1088/2515-7620/ad8ca4.

 ### Scenarios
 ------------------